 (24) A student shall maintain the confidentiality of patient information.
-The student shall communicate patient information with other members of the health care team for health care purposes only, shall access patient information only for purposes of patient care or for otherwise fulfilling the student's assigned clinical responsibilities, and shall not disseminate patient information for purposes other than patient care or for otherwise fulfilling the student or for otherwise fulfilling the student's assigned clinical responsibilities assigned clinical responsibilities through social media, texting, emailing or any other form of communication.
+The student shall communicate patient information with other members of the health care team for health care purposes only, shall access patient information only for purposes of patient care or for otherwise fulfilling the student's assigned clinical responsibilities, and shall not disseminate patient information for purposes other than patient care or for otherwise fulfilling the student care or for otherwise fulfilling the student care or for otherwise fulfilling the student's assigned clinical responsibilities through social media, texting, emailing or any other form of communication.